IMPORTANT NOTICE: EVENT CANCELLED

-- Due to the current situation with the COVID-19 we have decided to reschedule using std::cpp 2020 until October 2020.
+- Due to the current situation with the COVID-19 we had initially decided to reschedule using std::cpp 2020 until October 2020.

 Universidad Carlos III de Madrid.

 Campus de Leganés – Padre Soler Building

 09:00 – 09:30

 Combining C++17 Features – Nicolai Josutis (Germany)

 C++17 is a remarkable collection of many features both in the core language and the library.
 But the real power comes by using them together.
 And after 3 years of experience, we know enough to give good examples and advice.